House of Torture: Formation; Evil's leadership (2021–2026)

 On January 4, 2025 at Wrestle Kingdom 19, Narita lost the NJPW World Television Championship to El Phantasmo in a four-way match also involving Cobb and Ryohei Oiwa.
 On January 30, during the Road to the New Beginning tour, Narita, Sho and Yujiro Takahashi defeated Hiroshi Tanahashi, Toru Yano and Boltin Oleg to win the NEVER Openweight 6-Man Tag Team Championship.
 On April 5 at Sakura Genesis, Sanada turned on the War Dogs and joined House of Torture.
 In a post-match interview, Finlay alongside the War Dogs (Kidd, Moloney, Connors and Ishimori) challenged House of Torture (Evil, Narita, Sho, Kanemaru and Sanada) to a Dog Pound match, which was later made official for May 3 at Wrestling Dontaku: Night 1.
 Finlay later added the stipulation that the losers must leave Bullet Club.
 At the event, the War Dogs defeated House of Torture, thus HoT were forced to leave Bullet Club.
 At Dominion 6.15 in Osaka-jo Hall on June 15, 2025, Don Fale, Chase Owens and Douki joined the stable, while Douki and Sho won the IWGP Junior Heavyweight Tag Team Championship that same night, and Evil defeated Finlay in a Dog Collar Deathmatch to end the feud with the War Dogs.
 On July 4, during the New Japan Soul tour, Narita, Sho and Takahashi lost the NEVER Openweight Six-Man Tag Team Championship to Wato, Yoh and Toru Yano.
 From July 19 until August 17, Evil, Narita and Sanada participated in G1 Climax 35 (A, B, and A Block respectively); Narita and Sanada failed to advance out of their blocks while Evil made it to the finals but lost to Konosuke Takeshita.
 At King of Pro-Wrestling on October 13, Evil defeated Boltin Oleg to win his fourth NEVER Openweight Championship.
 On October 6 at Road to King of Pro Wrestling: Night 2, Douki defeated El Desperado to win his second IWGP Junior Heavyweight Championship.
-From October 21 till November 2, IWGP Junior Heavyweight Tag Team Champions La Oscuridad (Douki and Sho) participated in the 2025 Super Junior Tag League in Block A, finishing with a perfect 5—0 record and won the turnament when they defeated Super Extremes (Ishimori and Robbie X), becoming the first team to win the trophy while also being champions.
+From October 21 till November 2, IWGP Junior Heavyweight Tag Team Champions (Douki and Sho) participated in the 2025 Super Junior Tag League in Block A, finishing with a perfect 5—0 record and won the tournament when they defeated Ishimori and Robbie X, becoming the first team to win the trophy while also being champions.

+At Wrestle Kingdom 20 on January 4, 2026, Sho failed to win a four-way match to determine the #1 contender to Douki's IWGP Junior Heavyweight Championship, while Evil lost the NEVER Openweight Championship to Aaron Wolf.
+At New Year Dash the following night, Douki and Sho lost the IWGP Junior Heavyweight Tag Team Championship in a four-way tag team match to Ichiban Sweet Boys (Robbie Eagles and Kosei Fujita).